sCompile: Critical Path Identification and Analysis for Smart Contracts: Approach

-\emph{Property: Avoid Non-Existing Addresses} Any hexadecimal string of length no greater than 40 is considered a valid (well-formed) address in Ethereum.
+\textbf{\emph{Property: Avoid Non-Existing Addresses.}} Any hexadecimal string of length no greater than 40 is considered a valid (well-formed) address in Ethereum.
 If a non-existing address is used as the receiver of a transfer, the Solidity compiler does not generate any warning and the contract can be deployed on Ethereum successfully.
-If a transfer to a non-existing address is executed, Ethereum automatically registers a new address (after padding 0s in front of the address so that its length becomes 160bits).
-Because this address is owned by nobody, no one can withdraw the Ether in it since no one has the private key.
+If a transfer to a non-existing address is executed, Ethereum automatically registers a new address (after padding 0s in front of address so that its length becomes 160bits).
+Because this address is owned by nobody, no one can withdraw Ether in it since no one has the private key.

-For every program path which contains instruction \inst{CALL} or \inst{SELFDESTRUCT}, \newtool~checks whether the address in the instruction exists or not.
-This is done with the help of EtherScan, which is a block explorer, search, API and analytic platform for Ethereum~\cite{Ethereum27:online}.
-Given an address, EtherScan makes use of the public ledger of Ethereum, and returns true if it is registered (i.e., the address has come to effect with a cost of 25,000wei for this account, and there is at least one transaction history record).
-Otherwise, returns false.
-A program path which sends Ether to a non-existing address is considered to be violating the property.
-There are 2 types of transactions to register an address in Ethereum: external transactions which are initiated by an external account and internal transaction which are initiated by other contracts through function calls to the address.
-Most of the addresses are registered by external transactions.
-To minimize the number of requests to EtherScan, we only query external transactions, thus may lead to false positives when the address has only internal transactions.
+For every path which contains instruction \instr{CALL} or \instr{SELFDESTRUCT}, \newtool~checks whether the address in the instruction exists or not.
+This is done with the help of EtherScan Ethereum~\cite{Ethereum27:online} (which can check whether an address is registered or not).
+A path which sends Ether to a non-existing address is considered to be violating the property.
+Currently, to minimize the number of requests to EtherScan, we only query external transactions, thus may lead to false positives when the address has only internal transactions.
+Of course, users can configure \newtool~to also check internal transactions.

-For instance, in the contract \emph{EnjinBuyer} shown in Fig.~\ref{contract:Illustrative_contracts}, address \emph{sale} is less than $160$ bits (due to omitting the last $4$ bits). \newtool~checks the validity of the address \emph{sale} in a program path which calls function \emph{purchase\_tokens()} and warns the user that it is not an existing address.
-As a result, the user can capture such mistakes. \\